cepriy/synerparser/README.md

 # Description

-This script is aimed at tagging text in a utf-8 encoded .txt file with pos_ner_deprel_head notation.
-I.e., each token of the text gets assigned underscored tags in the following order: token, pos, ner, xpos (treebank), dependency, head The tags are assigned as per [stanza](https://stanfordnlp.github.io/stanza/performance.html) library.
+This script is aimed at tagging text in a utf-8 encoded .txt file with pos_ner_xpos_deprel_head notation.
+I.e., each token of the text gets assigned underscored tags in the following order: token, pos, ner, xpos (treebank), dependency, head.
+The tags are assigned as per [stanza](https://stanfordnlp.github.io/stanza/performance.html) library.

 #Tagsets